shunjiezhao/tinykv/doc/project2-RaftKV.md

 To be noted, error handling is an important part of passing the test.
 You may have already noticed that there are some errors defined in `proto/proto/errorpb.proto` and the error is a field of the gRPC response.
 Also, the corresponding errors which implement the`error` interface are defined in `kv/raftstore/util/error.go`, so you can use them as a return value of functions.

 These errors are mainly related to Region.
 So it is also a member of `RaftResponseHeader` of `RaftCmdResponse`.
 When proposing a request or applying a command, there may be some errors.
 If that, you should return the raft command response with the error, then the error will be further passed to gRPC response.
-You can use `BindRespError` provided in `kv/raftstore/cmd_resp.go` to convert these errors to errors defined in `errorpb.proto` when returning the response with an error.
+You can use `BindErrResp` provided in `kv/raftstore/cmd_resp.go` to convert these errors to errors defined in `errorpb.proto` when returning the response with an error.

 In this stage, you may consider these errors, and others will be processed in project3: